 It’s a good idea to eat fruit for health, but it’s also important for weight loss too.
-Fruit is full of vitamins, minerals, and fiber, and it can help aid in weight loss by helping you feel fuller with less calories.
+Fruit is full of vitamins, minerals, and fiber, and it can help aid in weight loss by helping you feel fuller with fewer calories.
 It can also increase your water intake!
 Though some fruits are more expensive than others, apples are a budget-friendly option at about $0.50 per apple, when purchased in a three-pound bag.

 If you want to save even more on fruit, opt for the canned option, which can save you money and will last much longer than the fresh varieties.
 Just be sure to choose the kind packed in fruit juice — not heavy syrup.
 Canned mixed fruit packed in 100% juice at Aldi will run you about $0.89, which is about $0.25 per serving.

 Broccoli, carrots and cauliflower all cost less $0.50 per serving — and they aid in weight loss too!
 Filling up on veggies, which are low in calories, help you feel full and are packed with vitamins and minerals.

 According to Health Magazine, cooked or raw, cruciferous vegetables like broccoli are known for their cancer-preventing powers, fiber and ability to prevent weight gain.
 They also have tons of vitamin C, vitamin A, folate, calcium, iron and potassium.